dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 Installation Location
 ---------------------

-The table below lists the system name, the location for the METplus installation, and the account used for the installation.
+The table below lists the system name, the location for the METplotpy installation, and the account used for the installation.

 .. list-table::